 All Roads For OTC Policy Improvements Lead To User Fees, FDA Suggests

-In an update on discussions with industry about potential user fees to support FDA's OTC monograph program, CDER officials say "industry and public would suffer" absent new fees.
+During update on user fee discussions with industry to support FDA's OTC monograph program work, CDER officials say "industry and public would suffer" absent new fees.

 You may also be interested in...